tinitiateprime/python/python-object-oriented-programming/oop-builtins/oop_builtins.md

 # Uncomment the below, try to call the call function again, will give error
 # obj1.call()
 # obj2.call()

-# Output: Calling function from Object 1
+# OUTPUT: Calling function from Object 1
 #         Calling function from Object 2
 #         Object 1 is being destroyed
 #         Object 2 is being destroyed